 - 3.2.1 The only real source of data to compare SYPA with other LGPS funds is the annual SF3 return completed by all English and Welsh funds and submitted to MHCLG.
 Similar data for the Scottish and Northern Irish funds can be added to this from fund annual reports to give a UK wide comparison.
 There are flaws with this data, particularly regarding the disclosure of non-invoiced investment costs, which are gradually, but very slowly, being worked out of the system.
-However, it is the only comprehensive data set available and does give a broad indication of how SYPA compares with other LGPS funds. - 3.2.2 Chart 1 below shows how SYPA's total costs compare with those of both the totality of other LGPS funds and of particular types of fund, for the last three financial years from 2019/20 to 2021/22.
+However, it is the only comprehensive data set available and does give a broad indication of how SYPA compares with other LGPS funds. - 3.2.2 Chart 1 below shows how SYPA's total costs compare with those of both the totality of other LGPS funds and of particular types of fund, for the last three financial years from 2020/21 to 2022/23.

-- 3.2.3 This appears to show that South Yorkshire's costs as a proportion of Fund value now represent the highest cost Fund in this comparison, and a significant increase compared to the previous year. - 3.2.4 The primary driver for the significant increase in the SYPA costs for 2021/22, relates to investment costs, specifically performance fees on the alternative assets we invest in.
-Alternative assets have performed well during 2021/22, and the performance fees account for c50% of our investment management costs.
-Due to the fees being generally higher with alternative assets, the combination of this and strong performance account for the significant increase in the chart. - 3.2.5 Adidtionally, it is important to consider the SYPA costs compared to other Funds in the context of the drive to greater cost transparency and improved reporting of investment management expenses that are not invoiced but deducted at source from Net Asset Value (NAV).
+- 3.2.3 The chart shows a reduction in SYPA costs in 2022/23, compared to the exceptionally high costs in 2021/22.
+The primary driver for the significant increase in the SYPA costs for 2021/22, relates to investment costs, specifically performance fees on the alternative assets we invest in.
+Alternative assets performed well during 2021/22, and the performance fees account for c50% of our investment management costs.
+Through 2022/23 the alternative assets performance levelled out, resulting in costs being at a similar level to 2020/21, and in line with other Funds within the chart. - 3.2.4 Additionally, it is important to consider the SYPA costs compared to other Funds in the context of the drive to greater cost transparency and improved reporting of investment management expenses that are not invoiced, but deducted at source from Net Asset Value (NAV).
 Since 2018/19 SYPA, with the aid of Border to Coast, has made significant progress in this regard, that so far is outpacing the progress of other Funds.
-It should also be noted that unlike other LGPS funds, SYPA is not able to fully recover VAT resulting in a tax drag, which in 2021/22 amounted to £0.14m, and was c.£0.21m in the two years before that. - 3.2.6 Whilst our progress on cost transparency appears to have started earlier and moved more quickly, it is evident that a similar impact is now starting to be seen within some of the other Funds' costs for 2020/21 to 2021/22; and it is anticipated this will continue, making these comparisons more useful going forward as they will be on a more 'like-for-like' basis. - 3.2.7 The following table presents more detail of the investment costs and this demonstrates the impact since 2018/19 of the enhanced reporting of these external management costs that are deducted at source.
+It should also be noted that unlike other LGPS funds, SYPA is not able to fully recover VAT resulting in a tax drag, which in 2022/23 amounted to £0.36m, and was c.£0.36m in the two years before that. - 3.2.5 Whilst our progress on cost transparency appears to have started earlier and moved more quickly, it is evident that a similar impact is now starting to be seen within some of the other Funds' costs consistently within the chart; and it is anticipated this will continue, making these comparisons more useful going forward as they will be on a more 'like-for-like' basis. - 3.2.6 The following table presents more detail of the investment costs and shows the impact reducing alternative investment costs had on the South Yorkshire Pensions Authority figures between 2021/22 and 2022/23.